acaballes/Chrome-Headless-Puppeteer-Nodejs/README.md

 cd to/your/cloned/folder/path
 vi login_credential.js OR nano login_credential.js

-Paste the code and fill in your facebook login credential:
+Paste the code and fill in your facebook login credential andd save it:
     module.exports = {
         username: '',
         password: ''